composablesys/collabs/docs/src/guide/built_in_collabs.md

 Each collection type has two classes of implementations, depending on whether the values are _immutable_ or _mutable_.
 Of course, the collections themselves are always mutable, e.g., you can always add and remove values from a `ISet` or set the value of `IVar`.
 The question is whether those values can be mutated internally.

 > **Example.** In a shopping list app, suppose you want each item to be immutable: users can add items to the list or delete them, but they can't edit an existing item.
 You can model this with the ordinary data type `Array<string>`.
-Since the `string` items are immutable, the collaborative version should be a `IList<string>` with immutable values, e.g., `PrimitiveCList<string>`.
+Since the `string` items are immutable, the collaborative version should be a `IList<string>` with immutable values, e.g., `CValueList<string>`.
 >
 > Instead suppose that you want each item to be mutable: users can edit an existing item, possibly at the same time as other users.
 Since the `string` items are now mutable (technically you are treating them as \*`string`s), the collaborative version should be a `IList<C(string)>` with mutable values, e.g., `DeletingMutCList<CText>`.